Spousal Support Laws in Georgia

 The court considers several factors in determining whether alimony is appropriate, the amount to be paid, and the duration of payments.
 In Georgia, some key factors for spousal support include:

 Length of the Marriage: In general, longer marriages are more likely to result in spousal support awards.
-Courts may be hesitant to grant long-term spousal support for marriages of short duration unless there are exceptional circumstances.
+However, courts may be hesitant to grant long-term spousal support for marriages of short duration unless there are exceptional circumstances.

-Standard of Living: The standard of living established during the marriage is a factor, as alimony is often intended to prevent a sudden and drastic decline in lifestyle for a spouse who may be financially disadvantaged.
+Standard of Living: The standard of living established during the marriage is a primary factor in awarding support.
+Accordingly, the court awards alimony with the intention to prevent a sudden and drastic decline in lifestyle.
+Hence, this is very likely for a spouse who may be financially disadvantaged.

 Age and Health of Both Parties: The physical condition and age of each spouse can influence alimony decisions, as health issues or advanced age can affect earning potential and the ability to achieve financial independence.

 Financial Resources and Earning Capacity: Courts examine the earning capacity, income, assets, and liabilities of each spouse.
-If one spouse has limited earning potential or fewer financial resources, they may be awarded support to bridge the gap.
+Thus, if one spouse has limited earning potential or fewer financial resources, they may be awarded support to bridge the gap.

 Contributions to the Marriage: Contributions by one spouse to the education or career advancement of the other may be considered.
 For instance, if one spouse supported the family while the other pursued higher education or career training, the court may take this into account.

-Fault or Misconduct: Georgia is a modified no-fault divorce state, which means that certain types of misconduct, such as adultery or abandonment, can automatically disqualify a person from receiving spousal support, especially if adultery is cited as the gorunds for the divorce.
-On a side note, adultery can also negatively affect child custody and equitable distribution decisions.
+Fault or Misconduct: Georgia is a modified no-fault divorce state, which means that certain types of misconduct can automatically disqualify a person from receiving spousal support.
+Specifically, this is applied if adultery is a cited cause for the divorce.
+Additionally, adultery can also negatively affect child custody and equitable distribution decisions.

 Modifying Spousal Support Payments

 Alimony can be modified by filing a petition with the court showing a change in income and financial circumstances of either party.
-A party can file to reduce payments if their financial situation has worsened or their former spouse’s financial circumstance has improved.
-Conversely, a party may seek an upward increase in the reverse situation.
+Additionally, a party can file to reduce payments if their financial situation has worsened or their former spouse’s financial circumstance has improved.
+Furthermore, a party may seek an upward increase in the reverse situation.
 A petition to modify alimony may only be brought after two years have passed since any previous petition for modification.

 Ending Support Payments

 Alimony payments may end earlier than defined in the order or settlement agreement due to unexpected circumstances.
-Examples of such circumstances are, death of either spouse, remarriage of the spouse receiving alimony, or cohabitation of receiving spouse in romantic relationship.
-Rehabilitative support can be challenged if the receiving spouse experiences a windfall income such as significant lottery winnings, inheritance, or similar event.
+Examples of such circumstances are the death of either spouse, remarriage of the spouse receiving alimony, or cohabitation of the receiving spouse in a romantic relationship.
+Rehabilitative support can be challenged if the receiving spouse experiences a windfall income.
+Thus, income from significant lottery winnings, inheritance, or similar events can affect support.

 Awarding spousal support can be a bit complex.
 Because the court weighs various factors and the specific circumstances of the case no two settlements are necessarily the same.
 The divorce court judge has considerable discretion in determining whether spousal support should be awarded and, if so, in what amount.

 If you’re soon to file for divorce, you should contact an experienced divorce lawyer.
 Let a lawyer help you to position yourself to make the most of spousal support laws in Georgia.
-Call our law firm at 770-956-1400.
+In fact, call our law firm at 770-956-1400 to get a free consultation.

 CREDITS and FOOTNOTES

-Very helpful information.
-Please keep this article updated.
-There’sa LOT of people who have to deal with with 10 or more years and we need to know about changes.
-There’s really no other way to know except finding good articles online.
+Keep this article updated.
+There’s a LOT of people who have to deal with an ex 10 or more years.
+We need to know about changes.
+There’s really no other way free to know except finding good articles online.